Limited revelers return to Times Square to usher in 2022

 But 2022 begins just as the year prior began — with the pandemic clouding an already uncertain future.

-Last year’s ball drop was closed to the public because of the outbreak.
+Last year’s ball drop was closed to the public because of the pandemic.

 COVID-19 cases in the U.S. have soared to their highest levels on recordat over 265,000 per day on average.
-New York City reported a record number of new, confirmed cases — nearly 44,000 — on Wednesday, according to New York state figures.
+New York City reported a record number of new, confirmed cases — nearly 44,000 — on Wednesday and a similar number Thursday, according to New York state figures.

 But Mayor Bill de Blasio, who will relinquish oversight of the nation’s most populous city at the stroke of midnight, said the festivities at Times Square would “show the world that New York City is fighting our way through this.”